Ad copy or sitelinks rejected by Google

 Restricted product or service

-- Re review usually completes within hours, sometimes a day.
+- Re-review usually finishes within hours, sometimes a day.

 - Once approved, the ad starts serving.

-Sitelinks are reviewed independently of the main ad.
-A rejected sitelink stops showing but doesn't pause the campaign.
+Sitelinks are reviewed independently of the main ad, a disapproved sitelink stops showing but doesn't pause the campaign.
+Fix it in the assets section of Google Ads:

 - Find the sitelink.

-For sitelinks generated by Hero Marketer, you can also rebuild them with different copy through the campaign or asset picker.
+For sitelinks Hero Marketer generated, you can also rebuild them with different copy through the campaign or asset picker.
 See Add sitelinks.

-If you believe a rejection is wrong (Google sometimes flags ads incorrectly), you can request a manual review:
+Google sometimes flags ads incorrectly.
+To request a manual review:

 - Open the disapproved ad in Google Ads.